How to find Government Grants.

 5) Shopping: Regular expenditures: While you will not find assistance programs or free cash grants that will pay for a new fun wardrobe, or your daisy dukes shorts (unless it is a uniform requirement!), you may be eligible for grants to help pay for uniforms for work through the local career center.
 Another place for individuals to turn to for clothes for school includes a family services office.

 A disabled person who is looking to find employment may also find free grant money to get a whole new wardrobe to change professions with assistance programs such as the Vocational Rehabilitation program.
 While some programs probably will not pay off an entire shopping bill, participating in aid programs like the Salvation Army will give you clothes and uniforms if you meet income guidelines.
 In many cases a voucher may be issued to the client.
-Find clothing closets.
+Find a list of free clothing closets.

 6) Debt and grants due to education: While we think it is fairly well known that there are many government programs to help the poor and disadvantage pay for education expenses, most of these involve the student taking out a loan.
 However there are also numerous private assistance programs, scholarships and grants to help the country and economy find the next "leader and doctors" of tomorrow.